Cxnrvd/ADCS-Attack-Range/README.md

 [![PowerShell](https://img.shields.io/badge/PowerShell-5.1-blue.svg)](https://docs.microsoft.com/en-us/powershell/)

-A fully automated, modular experimentation lab for **Active Directory Certificate Services (AD CS)** vulnerabilities.
+A modular experimentation lab for **Active Directory Certificate Services (AD CS)** vulnerabilities.
 This project allows you to spin up isolated, reproducible environments for **ESC1 through ESC8** attacks using Vagrant and VirtualBox.

 > **⚠️ WARNING**: These labs contain intentionally vulnerable configurations. **DO NOT** deploy this on a public network or production environment.

+> **💡 DESIGN PHILOSOPHY**: **Automated Infrastructure, Manual Vulnerability**.
+> While the heavy lifting of deploying AD, DNS... is fully automated, many specific misconfigurations (like enabling vulnerable templates or weak ACLs) are designed as **manual steps**.
+This ensures you understand exactly *how* the vulnerability is created, rather than just exploiting a black box.

 ---